mmills6060/Northeastern-Masters-in-Computer-Science/CS 5001/Final Project/readme.md

-i included a timer but it didn't seem to do anything zillow API only returns 800 listings. training just photos only rsulted in about 30% confidence
+i included a timer but it didn't seem to do anything zillow API only returns 800 listings. training just photos only rsulted in about 30% confidence users will have different operating systems, modify code so it works with any operating system if i included the directory in the project folder, issues with github as you can only upload to a certain file size